nikivazou/propositional-equality/README.md

 # Code for Haskell'22 submission #40: How to Safely Use Extensionality in Liquid Haskell

-- `proofs-and-definitions.pdf` contains the missing definitions and proofs from section 5.

 - `propositional-equality` contains the code from sections 2, 3, and 4.
    To use Liquid Haskell to check all the code, run `stack test`.